Arbazshbk/BizCardX-Extraction-Business-Card-Data-With-OCR/README.md

 Update the data and Allow the user to delete the data through the streamlit UI This project will require skills in image processing, OCR, GUI development, and database management.
-It will also require you to carefully design and plan the
+It will also require you to carefully design and plan the application architecture to ensure that it is scalable, maintanable,and extensible.
+Good documention and code organisation will important for this project.

 # Approach:
 1. Install the required packages: You will need to install Python, Streamlit,